-EPA Response: The risk assessment model currently used by the Agency cannot predict the risks from exposure to waste that are managed through recycling.
+EPA Response: The risk assessment model currently used by the Agency does not predict the risks from exposure to waste that are managed through recycling.
 EPA's conditional delisting policy is that in order to reduce the uncertainty caused by potential unrestricted use or management of delisted waste, delistings apply only to wastes managed in the type of unit (e.g., "a landfill") modeled in the delisting risk assessment.
-EPA recognizes that several recent rulemakings related to RCRA-listed hazardous wastes have proposed conditional exemptions from the regulatory definition of "solid waste" when such wastes, by virtue of their being recycled, are treated more as commodities than as wastes.
-For example, see 68 FR 61588, October 28,
+The Agency has no documented information to indicate a market exists for recovering the metals in F019 waste from motor vehicle manufacturers.
+See 73 FR 31756, 31762 (June 4, 2008).
+The Agency notes that the exclusion is conditioned upon certain disposal, sampling, and volume requirements.
+While the conditional exclusion being promulgated today does not eliminate the possibility of legitimate reuse of the sludge, the final rule does not address such use.